 Resources for Non-Medical Needs

-Vaya Health knows we all have health needs that go beyond the doctor’s office.
+Vaya Health knows that health needs that go beyond the doctor’s office.
 Our physical and mental care are only part of what makes us thrive.
-If you’re looking for housing, work, transportation, food, or other social supports, help is only a search or phone call away.
+Help finding housing, work, transportation, food, or other social supports is only a search or phone call away.

-Here are a few ways to access free or low-cost non-medical resources in your area.
+Here are a few ways to access free or low-cost non-medical resources.

 Vaya Member and Recipient Service Line